 Rustic wood beams

 We like to stay true to the natural wood.
 We also use a hand-rubbed finish on our mantels.
 You are allowing us to bring out the natural beauty of the wood.
-We commonly use a matte finish but can as finish with a high gloss finish if you choose.
+We commonly use a matte finish but can finish with a high gloss finish if you choose.
 Many of our rustic fireplace mantels feature highly figured wood grain patterns and gnarly natural raw edges.
 So if a wood slab fireplace mantel fits your home decor style, we look forward to working with you.
-You can see our current finished rustic fireplace mantels by visiting
+You can see our current finished rustic fireplace mantels by visiting.

 Juniper log mantel